grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

    helm repo update
    ```

-   > **NOTE**: The Helm chart at https://grafana.github.io/helm-charts is a publication of the source code at grafana/tempo.
+   {{% admonition type="note" %}} The Helm chart at https://grafana.github.io/helm-charts is a publication of the source code at grafana/tempo.
+   {{% /admonition %}}

 ## Set Helm chart values

 Your Helm chart values are set in the `custom.yaml` file.
-The following example `custom.yaml` file sets the storage and traces options, enables the gateway, and sets the cluster to main.
+The Tempo Helm char values example `custom.yaml` file sets the storage and traces options, enables the gateway, and sets the cluster to main.
 The `traces` configure the distributor's receiver protocols.

-Next, you will:
+To customize your Helm chart values:

-1. Create a `custom.yaml` file
+1. Create a `custom.yaml` file.
+1. Copy and paste either the Tempo Helm chart values or the GET Helm chart values into your file.
+1. Save the file in your working directory.
-2. Set your storage values, the example above points to the MinIO instance configured by the chart
+1. Set your storage values, the example helm chart values points to the MinIO instance configured by the chart.
-3. Set your traces values to configure the receivers on the Tempo distributor
+1. Set your traces values to configure the receivers on the Tempo distributor.
+1. Save the changes to your file.

-### Tempo helm chart values
+### Tempo Helm chart values

 This sample file contains example values for installing Tempo using Helm.